jokob-sk/NetAlertX/docs/PLUGINS_DEV.md

 More on specifics below.

-### Column order and values
+### Column order and values (plugins interface contract)

 > [!IMPORTANT]
 > Spend some time reading and trying to understand the below table.
 This is the interface between the Plugins and the core application.
+The application expets 9 or 13 values The first 9 values are mandatory.
+The next 4 values (`HelpVal1` to `HelpVal4`) are optional.
+However, if you use any of these optional values (e.g., `HelpVal1`), you need to supply all optional values (e.g., `HelpVal2`, `HelpVal3`, and `HelpVal4`).
+If a value is not used, it should be padded with `null`.

   | Order | Represented Column | Value Required | Description |
   |----------------------|----------------------|----------------------|----------------------|